rpavlovicz/rpavlovicz-docking_data_sets/README.md

 the params files required for interpreting small molecule topology are found in the protein-ligand->params subfolder. example pdb extraction scripts are found in the respective folders.

+the extraction script examples were varified to be working with Rosetta 3.12.